misterjanson/CTF/content/01_New_7-0_Features/01-page.md

 ---
-title: FortiEDR 7.0 Details
+title: What's New in FortiEDR
-menuTitle: FortiEDR 7.0 Details
+menuTitle: What's New in FortiEDR
 weight: 5
 ---
 FortiEDR 7.0 offers multiple new features that will move the product line further ahead in terms of capabilities and security coverage.